dipkamal/AAAworK/README.md

 The directory consists of the following folders:
 - Ablation Study: This folder consists of notebooks for running an ablation study to measure how each of our statistical measures performs in adversarial detection when used standalone.
 - Adaptive Attack: This folder consists of notebooks for performing adaptive attacks on the target model when an adversary knows about the defense.
-- Evaluation: This folder consists of notebooks to perform the evaluation of our proposed method.
+- Evaluation: This folder consists of notebooks to perform the evaluation of our proposed method on image data.
-- Security Evaluation: This folder consists of notebooks to perform the evaluation of our proposed method against non-image data.
+- Security Evaluation: This folder consists of notebooks to perform the evaluation of our proposed method against adversarial attacks on non-image data.